rsiemens/ouster-python/README.md

 # Python client for the Ouster Lidar OS-1

 Compatible with Firmware Version 1.10.0 and python 3
-> Your milage may vary with other versions, it was tested against a device OS1-16
+> Your milage may vary with other versions, it was tested against a OS1-16
 > device running 1.10.0

 ## Installing